For the Filling

 Just serve it as you like it!

 This recipe was part of an article published by YorkshireGrub.co at Christmas putting forward the case for Yorkshire being the new home of the Pork Pie.
-We're pretty sure the folk in Melton Mowbray will disagree, but there is a Pork Pie Appreciation Society [based in Yorkshire] that suggest it's true!
+We're pretty sure the folk in Melton Mowbray will disagree, but there is a Pork Pie Appreciation Society [based in Yorkshire] that suggests it's true!
 What do you think?